 Help Me Belong

 Another ingenious method to improve the giving standard of your board involves our herding instincts.
 The herding instinct is about belonging.
 Since we desire to belong, we adopt the other’s behaviors.
 We constantly compare our behavior to that of the herd and seek to match it.
-The herding instinct is why, if you’re in high school, you must have a pair of Chucks this year.
+The herding instinct is why you must have a pair of Chucks this year if you’re in high school.
 It’s why different children’s names become popular.
 Even if you’ve never thought about it before, you use the herding instinct to help your nonprofit.

 You don’t have to shout from the top of the hill to be a shepherd.
 You need to decide where the board needs to go and guide them.
 When I asked Andy Kramer, Director of Development at Southeastern Guide Dogs, to rank his board on the one to 100 scale in terms of helping to obtain donations.
 His immediate response was, “100.”
 Andy explained, “If you aren’t giving and getting –you have to wonder if you’re in the wrong group.
 Giving is contagious.”